amirrajan/survivingtheappstore/manuscript/developer-logs.md

 came up after you won a battle).
 Pixel pushing labels and buttons.
 At this point I dread any kind of UI work in iOS.

+#Postmortem

+For those that are just getting into game development.
+The explanation above is important.
+I was making a game out of buttons, labels, ascii characters, and progress bars.
+No crazy 3D engine, hell, not even a 2D engine.
+Just stupid controls that you would use to build a business application.
+Keep this in mind when you feel this parallysis in getting started/deciding what to use.
+Start with a simple idea/game mechanic and use the most primitive means necessary to get your idea on a digital medium.

 #Day 58 - Aug 25, 2013: Taking a Break to Scratch a NodeJS Itch

 I've spent the last 8 days on the Dusty Path.
 Adding the Iron Mine,